newrelic/terraform-provider-newrelic/docs/pkg/infrastructure/README.md

 }
 ```

+Infrastructure is used to communicate with the New Relic Infrastructure product.

 #### func  New

 ```go
 func New(config config.Config) Infrastructure
 ```
-New is used to create a new Synthetics client instance.
+New is used to create a new Infrastructure client instance.

 #### func (*Infrastructure) ListAlertConditions